 In HCT we know rehab matters.
 Join us to help continue to create opportunities for our patients and staff to excel with their rehabilitation goals.

-We have a large community therapy team across a number of localities within East and North Hertfordshire who work with a variety of different patients.
-We are looking for a physiotherapist or Occupational Therapist to join our forward thinking and innovative team to continue to provide excellent rehabilitation to patients within their home environment.
-The post holder has the opportunity to join the discharge home to assess service.
+A community therapy team across East and North Hertfordshire.
+We are looking for an Occupational Therapist to join our forward thinking and innovative team to continue to provide excellent rehabilitation to patients within their home environment.

 Discharge home to assess, assesses patient within the first 72 hours of discharge from hospital and provide up to 21 days rehabilitation.

-The therapist will work alongside occupational therapists, therapy assistants, social workers, community nurses, GPs and care staff.
-Staff meet regularly for professional development and peer support, the post holder will have the opportunity to supervise and delegate tasks to junior staff and offer placements to physiotherapy studentsMain duties of the job
+The therapist will work alongside physiotherapists, therapy assistants, social workers, community nurses, GPs and carers.
+Staff meet regularly for professional development and peer support, the post holder will have the opportunity to supervise junior staff and offer placements to students.

 This post is full time but applicants who wish to work part time or flexibly will also be considered.